-Interestingly, I just listened to Cals Newport’s interview with James Altucher, two of my favorite authors.
+Interestingly, I just listened to Cals Newport’s interview with James Altucher.
+They are two of my favorite authors.

-Here, Cal explained the phenomenon of “attention residue.”
+Here, Gal explained the phenomenon of “attention residue.”
 If you switch your attention from one target to another, the original target will leave a residue for a very long time.
-For example, writing deep and do a quick check of your email for 30 seconds.
+For example, write deep and quickly check your email for 30 seconds.
 You see an email that you need to get into.
 And then you switch attention to writing.
-That 30-seconds check will be bouncing in your head for 10 to 20 minutes, the lab experiments show.
-During that time, your cognitive capacity will be lost.
-In other words, multi-tasking puts you into a state of continual reduced cognitive capacity.
-Constantly checking your phone and social media is equivalent to taking a drug that makes you dumber.
+The lab experiments show that a 30-second check will bounce in your head for 10 to 20 minutes.
+So, your cognitive capacity will be lost.
+You lost a significant portion of your brain.
+In other words, multi-tasking puts you in a continually reduced cognitive capacity.
+So, constantly checking your phone and social media is equivalent to taking a drug that makes you dumber.